Trinity Court Building

-Trinity Court Building is the name of a structure at 70, 74, and 76 Trinity Place, between Rector and Albany Streets, in the Financial District of Lower Manhattan in New York City.
+Trinity Court Building, also known as Trinity Commons, is a structure at 68–76 Trinity Place, between Rector and Albany Streets, in the Financial District of Lower Manhattan in New York City.
 It replaces a building on the site with the same name, constructed in 1927.
 The 1927 building, in turn, had been erected to replace a structure built in 1879.

 Trinity Church, which owns the site, had its offices and preschool in the 1927 building.
 In 2015, the church faced a choice of a $33 million renovation to bring it up to code, or to replace it with a new building at a cost of about $35 million.
 The vestry decided on the latter and tore the structure down.
 In its place, it planned to construct a new building with an address of 68-74 Trinity Place.

 Originally, 310,000 sqft of primarily luxury condominiums with a modern glass facade was planned.
 Due to community opposition the plans were changed, with a smaller commercial building incorporating community-friendly uses.
 The new design also uses bronzed aluminum to better fit in with the church and a preserved footbridge from the previous building, and incorporates stained glass and terra cotta embellishments salvaged form the 1927 edifice.
-The third building, known as Trinity Commons, topped out in 2018 and will open in 2021.
+The third building, known as Trinity Commons, topped out in 2018 and opened in 2021.